andresgbecerra/co-induction-anguar/Interview/Angular.md

 - **@Decorator**
+  - A decorator that appears immediately before a class definition, which declares the class to be of the given type, and provides metadata suitable to the type.
   - A function that modifies a class or property definition.
   - Angular defines decorators that attach metadata to classes or properties so that it knows what those classes or properties mean and how they should work.
   - A decorator defines which parts an element has in Angular and allows to extend the functionality of a function using another function.